k1LoW/repin/README.md

 ## tl;dr

-`repin` is a tool that makes it simple to write processes that can be executed with GNU sed, as follows.
+`repin` is a tool that makes it easy to write operations that can be written in GNU sed as follows.

 ~~~ console
 $ cat README.md